dhalevi/prune_include/README.md

 # prune_include

-A brute force approach to find and remove all redundanr `#include` directives in a project.
+A brute force approach to find and remove all redundant `#include` directives in a project.

 ## Inspiration